Kikobeats/cacheable-response/README.md

 - **createdAt** `date`: The timestamp associated with the content (`Date.now()` by default).

 Any other property can be specified and will passed to `.send`.

+In case you want to bypass the cache, preventing caching a value (e.g., when an error occurred), you should return `undefined` or `null`.

 ##### send